tcr55/Agent-Based-Modeling-Of-Syn-Notch/README.md

 Each model has several buttons and several input windows to specifify parameters for the system.
 * **Setup** initialized the system and sets up the cell sheet layout
-* **go** will run the simulation and will continue to run untill the button is pressed a second time.
+* **go** will run the simulation and will continue to run until the button is pressed a second time.
 Any additional button press will resume the simulation and a second press is required to stop it each time
 * **go-1** is a single time step (called a tick) that will run the simulation for 1 tick and then stop
 * **current-seed** is an input box, however the code will generate a random seed each time setup is clicked.
 The input box is to read the current seed chosen.
-Netlogo is Pseudo random in that two different seeds will be different however if the seed is kept the same the simulation will run identically each time
+NetLogo is Pseudo random in that two different seeds will be different however if the seed is kept the same the simulation will run identically each time
 * **notch-cleaved-diffusion-time** sets the time for cleaved notch to diffuse through the cytosol
 * **delta-transform-time** is the time before delta will activate into delta prime
-* **notch-transcription-inital-rate** is the initial rate that will modulate how frequently Notch is transcribed (bred) by the nucleus of the simulation
+* **notch-transcription-initial-rate** is the initial rate that will modulate how frequently Notch is transcribed (bred) by the nucleus of the simulation
-* **delta-transcription-initial-rate** is idencial to the behavior of notch-transcription-initial-rate however it is for delta.
+* **delta-transcription-initial-rate** is identical to the behavior of notch-transcription-initial-rate however it is for delta.
-* **cell-line-overlay?** a switch that must be on to see the flourescence of the cells.
+* **cell-line-overlay?** a switch that must be on to see the fluorescence of the cells.
 * **check-cell-line** is a continuous button that will set the florescence of the cells to be updated each time tick.
 One press of this button will have the color change based on the nuclear notch. turning this off while cell-line-overlay? is on will fix the color at the time step it was turned off.
-* **Display** is the large black box that is the agentspace. this will be populated when setup is pressed.
+* **Display** is the large black box that is the agent space. this will be populated when setup is pressed.
 ------------------------------------------------------------------------------------------------------------------------------------
 The order to run the simulation is to first press the **setup** button. next decide if florescence is required (by default assume yes) and turn on **cell-line-overlay**.
 Next press the **check-cell-line** to make sure it is active. lastly Press **go** (or **go-1**).
-The simulation will then run and agents will move about the **display** unitl **go** is pressed again.
+The simulation will then run and agents will move about the **display** until **go** is pressed again.

 ------------------------------------------------------------------------------------------------------------------------------------
-# Modeling sepcifics and intended code behavior
+# Modeling specifics and intended code behavior

-Each model behaves simmilarly in structure with additional changes made to model the four different circuits and the additinal circuit with motion.
+Each model behaves similarly in structure with additional changes made to model the four different circuits and the additional circuit with motion.
 Each model is described in more detail in each section.
 Below is the overview of basic Agent interaction that leads to the model.
 # Agent behavior
 Comments in the Models will further explain each variables use, but the basic operation is as follows